-I started volunteering with Dig-In before we opened, helping to raise shares from the local community over a cup of soup and went on to become a regular shop volunteer before choosing to join the Management Committee.
-I work as an Assistant Development Officer for Social Investment Scotland and am passionate about the power and potential of community and social enterprise to make a tangible and sustainable impact in Scotland and beyond.
-I’m in charge of “sh-operations” at Dig-In and Vice-Chair of the committee too.
-I have represented Dig-In at various events and learning trips and have been known to do the odd presentation/talk on who we are and the nitty gritty of community greengrocering!
+I started volunteering with Dig In before we opened, helping to raise shares from the local community over a cup of soup and went on to become a regular shop volunteer before choosing to join the Management Committee.
+I now work for the Community Shares Unit (Co-operatives UK), and believe passionately in the power and potential of community ownership and enterprise.
+I have represented Dig In at various events and learning trips and am always happy to do a presentation on who we are and the nitty gritty of community greengrocering!

-As one of many Aussies who have decided Scotland was a fine place to live, I’ve enjoyed the chance to become part of the Bruntsfield community over the past five years.
-I enjoy helping out with the behind the scenes aspects as convenor of the PACE sub-group and love the idea of my son growing up with a shop like Dig-In next door.
-I look forward to continuing to help Dig-In grow and develop for the community.
-As well as having a love of cooking and discovering local foods, wherever my travels take me, I enjoy the great Scottish outdoors and can often be found surfing on the east coast or hiking in the Highlands!
+As one of many Aussies who have decided Scotland was a fine place to live, I’ve enjoyed the chance to become part of the Bruntsfield community over the past 10 years.
+5 of those have been with Dig-In where I enjoy, foremost, shopping and chatting but on the MC I also helping out with the behind the scenes aspects and on social media.
+I love the idea of my sons growing up in a community which is also growing closer – thanks to shops like Dig-In.
+As well as having a love of cooking and discovering local foods, wherever my travels take me, I enjoy the great Scottish outdoors and can often be found building sandcastles on the east coast or camping with the wee ones!